dosanity/us-crime-analysis/README.md

 ### K-Means Cluster Analysis

 We will now cluster the states into four clusters using k-means.
-K-means cluster identify initial clusters and calculate the variances between each cluster or the Euclidean distance.
-It clusters all the remaining points, calculates the mean of each cluster and then reclusters based on the new means.
+K-means cluster identifies initial clusters and calculates the variances between each cluster or the Euclidean distance.
+It clusters all the remaining points, calculates the mean of each cluster, and then reclusters based on the new means.
 It repeats until the clusters no longer change.
 It restarts the cluster until it finds the best overall cluster.
-It does as many reclustering as we tell it to do.
+It does as much reclustering as we tell it to do.
 It then comes back and returns to the optimal one.

 ![k-mean-cluster](https://user-images.githubusercontent.com/29410712/179429344-1f50a179-1cc5-4ba7-8a28-5eecb1b6b436.png)